MindedCat/chess/README.md

 ----Version 1.2.0----
 -> added greedy algorithm
--> modified it to make it to minmax algorithm
+-> modified it to make it to minmax algorithm.